-Candidates will be chosen with process of evaluation from the interview, published prerequisites and space availability.
-Candidates will be notified in writing of acceptance and will be given two weeks to reply and pay a deposit.
+Candidates will be notified in writing of acceptance and will be given two weeks to reply and pay a $1125 nonrefundable deposit.

 Students are financially responsible for the cost of all health care services they may require while enrolled in the program, including any health care services required as a result of their participation in scheduled program activities (e.g. TB testing, immunizations, treatment of injuries, pathogen exposure evaluation and treatment).

 DPAS students are required to have current immunization status throughout enrollment in the program as recommended for healthcare personnel by the Centers for Disease Control.
-Please refer to the following link for the most current CDC guidelines: http://www.cdc.gov/vaccines/adults/rec-vac/hcw.html and http://www.immunize.org/catg.d/p2017.pdf.
+Please refer to the following link for the most current CDC guidelines.

-All students must have baseline tuberculosis screening in the form of a tuberculosis skin test (TST) or Quantiferon testing (if applicable) performed in accordance with CDC guidelines within one year of matriculation and again before beginning the clinical phase.
+All students must have baseline tuberculosis screening in the form of a tuberculosis skin test (TST) or Quantiferon testing (if applicable) performed in accordance with CDC guidelines prior to matriculation and again before beginning the clinical phase.
 Additionally, certain clinical sites may have more stringent requirements.
-If the any TB testing is positive, evaluation and treatment if indicated must be completed in accordance with current CDC guidelines.
+In the event TB testing is positive, evaluation and treatment, if indicated must be completed in accordance with current CDC guidelines.

-The Cohen Health Center staff will review the health record information to ensure that the student meets the defined requirements.
-Students who are not in compliance with having a completed health record will not be allowed to participate in clinical experiences and may delay their education and progression in the program of study.
+The Cohen Health Center staff will review the health record information in the beginning of the Didactic phase, and the beginning of the Clinical phase, to ensure that the student meets the defined requirements.
+Students who are not in compliance with having a completed health record in the beginning of each phase may not be allowed to participate in that phase, and may delay their education and progression in the program of study.

 Students must be current with all required immunizations.
 Either record of immunization or serologic proof of immunity must be provided for all listed conditions recommended by the Centers for Disease Control and Prevention for health care personnel, to include but may not be limited to:

-1. Hepatitis B: Proof of the three-dose immunization against Hepatitis B. This series must be started within 30 days of matriculation.
+- Hepatitis B: Documentation of the three-dose immunization against Hepatitis B. This series must be started prior to matriculation.
 Following completion of the Hepatitis B series, a positive (immune) titer must be completed prior to patient contact.
 Non-converters may require additional immunizations per the CDC recommendations.

-6. Diphtheria/Tetanus/Pertussis: Documentation of a completed primary series with Tdap or DTP and booster within the last ten years.
+- Diphtheria/Tetanus/Pertussis: Documentation of a completed primary series with Tdap booster within the last ten years.

-Program faculty, department chair, medical director, or program staff will not participate as health care providers for students enrolled in the program and will not have access to any student health information other than that defined in this policy.
+Program faculty, department chair/program director, medical director, or program staff will not participate as health care providers for students enrolled in the program and will not have access to any student health information other than that defined in this policy.